nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.42em;" -->

 Notes:
-- Then the `Serve` function can register the callback with the ServiceWorker, by calling a setter function, which has to be previously declared in the ServiceWorker's global scope.
+- Then we can register the callback with the ServiceWorker, by calling a setter function, previously declared in the ServiceWorker's global scope.

 ---